David Gill (astronomer): Life and work

 David Gill was born at 48 Skene Terrace in Aberdeen the son of David Gill, watchmaker and his wife Margaret Mitchell.
 He was educated first at Bellevue Academy in Aberdeen then at Dollar Academy.
 He spent two years at Aberdeen University, where he was taught by James Clerk Maxwell, and then joined his father's clock-making business.
 His most important influence at university was probably from Prof David Thomson.
 In 1863 they jointly repaired the university clock and both set up a new mechanical telescope at the Cromwell Tower Observatory.
 This was his introduction to astronomy.

 It would seem that Gill's interests lay elsewhere since after a few years he sold the business, and then spent time equipping Lord Lindsay's private observatory at Dun Echt, Aberdeenshire.
 In 1874, Gill joined the expedition to Mauritius to observe the transit of Venus.
-Three years later he went to Ascension Island to observe a near approach of Mars and to calculate its distance.
+Three years later he went with his wife, Isobel, to Ascension Island to observe a near approach of Mars and to calculate its distance.
 While carrying out these laborious calculations, he was notified of his appointment to the Cape Observatory, which, over the following 27 years he was to refurbish completely, turning it into a first-rate institution.
 Gill was a meticulous observer and had a flair for getting the best out of his instruments.
 His solar parallax observations with a heliometer and his calculations of distances to the nearer stars, are testimony to his outstanding work.
 He recruited Robert Innes to the Cape Observatory.

 Gill used the parallax of Mars to determine the distance to the Sun, and also measured distances to the stars.
 He perfected the use of the heliometer.
-He was Her Majesty's Astronomer at the Royal Observatory at Cape of Good Hope from 1879 to 1906.
+He was Her Majesty's Astronomer at the Royal Observatory at Cape of Good Hope from 1879–1906.
 He was a pioneer in the use of astrophotography, making the first photograph of the Great Comet of 1882, and one of the early proponents of the Carte du Ciel project.

-The invention of dry plate photography by Richard Leach Maddox made Gill realise that the process could be used to create images of the stars and to more easily determine their relative positions and brightness.
+The invention of dry plate photography by R.L.
+Maddox made Gill realise that the process could be used to create images of the stars and to more easily determine their relative positions and brightness.
 This led to a massive project in collaboration with the Dutch astronomer J.C.
 Kapteyn, and the compiling of an index of brightness and position for some half a million southern stars.
-The work was published as Cape Photographic Durchmusterung in 3 volumes between 1896 and 1900.
+The work was published as Cape Photographic Durchmusterung in 3 volumes between 1896–1900.
 Gill also played a leading role in the organising of the Carte du Ciel, an ambitious international venture aimed at mapping the entire sky.
-He initiated the idea of a geodetic survey along the 30th meridian east stretching from South Africa to Norway, resulting in the longest meridian yet measured on Earth.
+He initiated the idea of a geodetic survey along the 30th meridian east stretching from South Africa to Norway, resulting in the longest meridian arc yet measured on Earth (see arc measurement).